Jackaljkdan/pokernow-bot/README.md

 In `src/ai/probabilisticAction.ts` you find utilities for randomly weighted actions.

-If you need to do or read something on the web page that I didn't code already, you should write a function in `src/ui.ts` that contains all code interacting with the page.
+If you need to do or read something on the web page that I didn't code already, you should write a function in `src/ui.ts`, which contains all code interacting with the page.
 Typically you will call `document.querySelector(...)` with a css selector to get a dom element and do something with it.

 Note that the extension only runs when you're on `https://www.pokernow.club`.
-If you need to run it somewhere else you need to edit `public/manifest.json` and change the line:
+If you need to run it somewhere else you need to edit `public/manifest.json` and change the following line to fit your use case:
 ```
 "matches": ["https://www.pokernow.club/*"],
 ```

-to
+To enable the extension everywhere simply use:
 ```
 "matches": ["<all_urls>"],
 ```